 In addition, minimizing lighting to maintain dark sky conditions would be beneficial.
 When lighting is necessary, it's best to use lights that emit red or yellow light because insects are generally not attracted to those colors.
 However, many sodium lights, which emit yellow light, are so bright that they do attract some insects.
 The best lighting appears to be low pressure sodium lights which have little effect on flying insects (Schweitzer et al. 2011).

 Insecticide use should be avoided when possible if rare species are present.
 When insecticide use cannot be avoided, careful planning along with consistent rare species monitoring, can result in successful eradication of the target species without eliminating rare species.
-A biocontrol alternative is Bacillus thuringiensis (Btk) for some target species, such as gypsy moths.
+A biocontrol alternative is Bacillus thuringiensis (Btk) for some target species, such as spongy moths.
 Sensitivity varies between species and it appears that most species are not sensitive to Btk approximately two weeks post-application.
 Since it appears that spiny rose caterpillar moths are sensitive to some biocontrols, it is important to try to time applications to minimize mortality for this species.
-There are two other gypsy moth biocontrols that are currently unavailable, but appear to be very effective at eliminating gypsy moths with little effect on non-target species: Gypchek (a viral preparation) and Entomophaga maimaiga (a fungus).
+There are two other spongy moth biocontrols that are currently unavailable, but appear to be very effective at eliminating spongy moths with little effect on non-target species: Gypchek (a viral preparation) and Entomophaga maimaiga (a fungus).

 Stinging rose caterpillar moths are generally found in sandy, pine-oak savannahs of the southern Atlantic Coastal Plain (Bess 2005).
 The extant occurrence in New York was found at the border of two natural community types: maritime dunes and maritime grassland.
 Larvae have been documented to feed on: apple, dogwood, hickory, maples, oaks, poplars, and rose bushes.

 New York is at the northern limit of this species' range.
 There is a single extant location in Suffolk County.